-What is the purpose of the bill?
+What is the purpose of the new law?

-Because sexual assault is the most underreported crime in the United States,1 the purpose of this bill is to give adult sexual assault victims (who are seeking medical care) more choices and options regarding involvement with the criminal justice system.
-If a victim wants to have evidence collected, s/he will be able to choose one of the three reporting options:
+Because sexual assault is the most underreported crime in the United States,1 the purpose of these statutory revisions (found in C.R.S.
+12-36-135) is to give adult sexual assault victims more choices and options regarding health care, evidence collection, and involvement with the criminal justice system.
+If victims want to have evidence collected, they will now be able to choose one of the three reporting options:

 - 1) Law Enforcement Report: Victim chooses to work with law enforcement at the time of medical care and evidence collection.
 Evidence is tested (upon victim consent) and stored by local law enforcement, under the victim's name.
-This option already exists under current Colorado law. - 2) Medical Report: Victim chooses not to participate with a law enforcement investigation at the time of medical care and evidence collection.
+This option already existed under Colorado law. - 2) Medical Report: Victim chooses not to participate with a law enforcement investigation at the time of medical care and evidence collection.
 However, the evidence can be tested (upon victim consent) and is stored by local law enforcement, using the victim's name.
-This option already exists under current Colorado law. - 3) Anonymous Report: Victim chooses not to participate with a law enforcement investigation at the time of medical care and evidence collection.
+This option already existed under Colorado law. - 3) Anonymous Report: Victim chooses not to participate with a law enforcement investigation at the time of medical care and evidence collection.
 While the victim can choose to have an "anonymous" conversation with law enforcement, law enforcement receives no identifying information for the victim, unless and until the victim chooses to share that information.
 The collected evidence will be stored by law enforcement using a unique identifying number, and law enforcement will not receive any victim identifying information.
-Anonymously reporting victims will not be able to have their evidence tested, unless and until the victim converts to a medical or law enforcement report.
-This option will be created by this statutory revision.
+Anonymous reporting victims will not be able to have their evidence tested, unless and until the victim converts to a medical or law enforcement report.
+This option was created by this statutory revision.